-ADDED 05/19/2020: Do employers/payors need to change income tax withholding for employees who were working onsite in one state before the COVID-19 pandemic, but who are now temporarily working from an alternate site in another state?
+UPDATED 07/20/2021: Do employers need to change income tax withholding for employees who were working onsite in one state before the COVID-19 pandemic, but who are now working from an alternate site in another state?

-No. DOR will not require employers to change the state which was previously established in their payroll systems for income tax withholding purposes for employees who are now telecommuting or temporarily relocated to a work location within or outside Nebraska due to the COVID-19 pandemic.
-A change in work location is not required beginning with the date the emergency was declared by Governor Pete Ricketts, March 13, 2020, and ending on January 1, 2021 or 30 days after the end of the emergency, which is July 30, 2021.
+Through July 29, 2021, DOR will not require employers to change the state which was previously established in their payroll systems for income tax withholding purposes for employees who are telecommuting or temporarily relocated to a work location within or outside Nebraska due to the COVID-19 pandemic.
+A change in work location was not required beginning with the date the emergency was declared by Governor Pete Ricketts, March 13, 2020, and ending 30 days after the end of the emergency, which is July 30, 2021.
 Beginning on July 30, 2021, employers must review their payroll systems for income tax withholding purposes for employees working at a location that is in a different state to assure compliance with Nebraska requirements in Reg-21-006 and Reg-22-003.

 Special 1.5% Withholding Procedures

 Generally, if you employ 25 or more employees, withholding must be at least 1.5% of wages unless adequate supporting documentation of the number of allowances is provided by the employee.